The Clear Edge

 Why It Worked:

-The triage system eliminated treating all messages as urgent: Only twelve percent were actually urgent.
-Batching the other eighty-eight percent freed 40% of communication time.
+• The triage system eliminated treating all messages as urgent: only twelve percent were actually urgent, and batching the other eighty-eight percent freed 40% of communication time.

 Yusuf’s transformation isn’t exceptional because he’s talented—it’s exceptional because he caught warning signs early, while most operators ignore them until a crisis.